mmrobins/franklin-battery-scheduler/README.md

 3. **Per-schedule variables** - each schedule can have different SOC targets
 4. **Free tier** - GitLab provides 400 minutes/month of CI/CD for free

-### 1. Fork or Clone This Repository
+### 1. Fork or Clone This GitLab Repository

-Fork this repository to your GitLab account
+Fork [this repository](https://gitlab.com/mmrobins/franklin-battery-scheduler) to your GitLab account

-### 2. Configure CI Secrets
+### 2. Configure GitLab CI Secrets

 Go to your [GitLab project → **Settings → CI/CD → Variables**](https://gitlab.com/mmrobins/franklin-battery-scheduler/-/settings/ci_cd#js-cicd-variables-settings) and add: